-Helgi Tomasson’s Swan Lake is part of SF Ballet’s 2022 Repertory Season.
-It will be performed in Program 07, from April 29–May 8, 2022.
+Helgi Tomasson’s Swan Lake was part of SF Ballet’s 2022 Repertory Season.
+It was performed in Program 7, from April 29–May 8, 2022.

 What Is It?
 Ballet’s most famous love story, featuring one of the art form’s most iconic roles.
 Thanks in part to this ballet’s prevalence in pop culture (think: Natalie Portman in Black Swan, but also, Rudolf Nureyev on The Muppets or Taylor Swift’s ballerinas in Shake It Off), swans and ballet have become nearly synonymous in the cultural imagination.
 That history—plus the high drama, thrilling dancing, and gorgeous music in Helgi Tomasson’s 2009 production of Swan Lake—make it one of SF Ballet’s most popular productions.

 In Short?
 Tragic love; a Tchaikovsky score; and swans, swans, and more swans.

 Who’s It For?
 Fans of movies that make you cry, Olympic-level athletics, and bird-watching.

 What Will I See?
 The story begins with a young woman named Odette . . .

 The Plot: The ballet opens with young Princess Odette taking a walk alone by a lake.
 Now if this were a horror movie, you’d know this isn’t going to end well—and, indeed, it doesn’t.
 Evil sorcerer Von Rothbart appears and, before Odette can escape, transforms her into a swan.